Initialization

 extraLogging (map) | Freeform map of additional data to log | {"appVer":"5.0.9","cluster":"a4"} |

-More details about logging and examples (with Segment, Rudderstack, mParticle, and Snowplow) can be found in the event logging page.
+More details about logging and examples (with Segment, Rudderstack, mParticle, and Snowplow) can be found in the assignment logging page.